Ratul11012/webtech_project/README.md

    git clone https://github.com/Ratul11012/webtech_project.git
 2. Move the project to your htdocs or www folder (if using XAMPP or similar).
 3. Create a new database in MySQL: CREATE DATABASE onlineshopdb;
+4. Import the SQL file from the db/ folder (if available) into the onlineshopdb database.
+5. Update the database connection details in db/db.php: $conn = new mysqli('localhost', 'root', '', 'onlineshopdb');
+6. Open your browser and navigate to localhost/webtech_project/.